-Arthritis is one of the most common causes of joint pain that we treat in the clinic!
+Every day we’re helping people with arthritis reduce their pain, rely less on medication and improve their quality of life.
+Arthritis is one of the most common causes of joint pain that we treat in the clinic.

 But, there’s good news!
 Physiotherapy is very effective in reducing pain and improving function in sufferers of hip and knee Osteoarthritis.
-Contrary to popular belief, exercise is fantastic for knees and cartilage health, but needs to be applied in the right dosage and form.
+Contrary to popular belief, exercise is fantastic for knees, hips and cartilage health but needs to be applied in the right dosage and form.

 - Strengthening the muscles surrounding the joint for added support and to reduce the force on your joints and strengthen your cartilage

-If you or a family member are struggling to find relief from arthritis and want to get back to your physical best and doing all that you love, call the clinic on 8490 0777 or book online.
-Alternatively, fill out the enquiry form below and we’ll get one of our experienced Physiotherapists to give you a call.
+If you or a family member are struggling to find relief from arthritis and want to get back to your physical best and do all that you love, call the clinic on 8490 0777 or book online.